Difference Between What and Which

 What vs Which

-The difference between What and Which is that What is a pronoun where an individual uses this to ask something in infinity criteria.
-Which is an adjective where an individual uses to ask for some information in limited data.
-Both the words What and Which had used to question but, the way of questions varies from each other.
+The difference between What and Which is that What is a pronoun that an individual uses to ask something in infinity criteria.
+Which is an adjective that an individual uses to ask for some information in limited data.
+Both the words What and Which had been used to question, but the way of questions varies from each other.

 What vs Which

 Apart from Pronoun, an individual will use this word as a determiner.
-Like a Pronoun, the word What can use as a subject, object, and complementary verb.
+Like a Pronoun, the word What can be used as a subject, object, and complementary verb.

 Comparison Table